lilcezz/DarkFork/docs/extras/webhooks.md

 ### `gym`

-A `gym` event is sent whenever RocketMap scans a gym.
+A `gym` event is sent whenever DarkFork scans a gym.

 | Field                       | Details                                                    | Example             |
 | --------------------------- | ---------------------------------------------------------- | ------------------- |